 “It’s a controlled mist so it’s not going to get them soaking wet; it basically just seals the glue that you’ve put on and that will also stop the vapours from being around the eye area.”
 She explains that these vapours can stay around the eyes for 24 hours after the treatment, so by shock-curing the glue with water, it can prevent this from creating irritation.

-8. Teach your clients how to cleanse their lashes at home
+13. Teach your clients how to cleanse their lashes at home

 “It is very important to remind clients about cleansing their own lashes at home,” says Hood.
 “Infilling a client’s lashes is so much easier if they’ve been looking after them properly.”

 “People can put them in the shower and when they use it will feel nice and clean and it avoids any contaminants on your clients’ eyes,” she says.

 “I do recommend to just use the hairdryer at a safe distance and fluff them all up again, especially if you’ve got Russian volume lashes,” she says.
-“Once you’ve cleansed your eyelashes and gently dry them off with the hairdryer they go all fluffy again.”
+“Once you’ve cleansed your eyelashes and gently dry them off with the hairdryer, they go all fluffy again.”